Roadblocks or Freedom? Using Boundaries in the Dental Office and Life

 Many dental hygienists struggle with time boundaries in the dental office when offices request unreasonable tasks.
 A few ways to set time boundaries are:

-• “I am paid from 9-5; I will not be staying later unless I am compensated.”
+• “I am paid from nine to five.
+I will not be staying later unless I am compensated.”

 • “I do not do 30-minute hygiene visits.
 It leads to poor patient care.
-I need 45 to 60 minutes if you would like for me to continue to work here.”
+I need 45 to 60 minutes if you want me to continue working here.”

 • “If you are going to require me to clock out when I do not have a patient, I will not stay and stock operatories.
 I will leave the office during that time to take care of my own business.”